dermothethird/Stroke_Project/README.md

 **Authors**: Anita Camlic, Eddie Juarez, Dermot O'Brien

 ## Overview
-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
-Each row in the data provides relavant information about the patient.
+According to the World Health Organization (WHO), strokes are the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+With the use of patient health and history data, as well as advanced modeling techniques, we hope to gain a better understanding of what makes a patient more likely to have a stroke.

 ## Business Problem
 Hospitals are constantly looking for new ways to detect health risks in their patients before they occur.
 We have been asked by Mount Sinai's Diagnostic team to create a model that can predict the likelihood of a stroke in their patients with the use of patient data.
-The model will flag patients who are at risk of a stroke and will give their general practitioners the opporutnity to work with them on health plans to prevent them from occuring.
-The model will act as a preliminary diagnosic tool available for all doctors, allowing them to better serve their patients.
-We will also highlgiht the features of the model that contribute the the most to the models predictions
+The model will flag patients who are at risk of a stroke and will give their general practitioners the opportunity to work with them on health plans in hopes of prevention.
+The model will act as a preliminary diagnostic tool available for all doctors, allowing them to better serve their patients.
+We will also highlight the features of the model that contribute the most to the models predictions.

 ## Data
 For our model we used a dataset with 5,110 observations and 12 features.